Faculty

 Dr. Katsamanis has served as Principal Investigator, Co-Principal Investigator, Co-investigator, Postdoctoral Fellow, and Research Assistant for twelve major research grant awards.
 She has won many professional honors, served as associate editor and as reviewer for various peer-reviewed professional journals, and has authored or coauthored more than 30 publications in the field of psychophysiology.
 Dr. Katsamanis provides cognitive-behavioral group supervision as a Clinical Supervisor (2008-present) for Rutgers University, the Professional School of Applied and Professional Psychology.
 She also serves as Group Instructor and as Examiner for medical students, residents, and interns for UMDNY/RWJ Medical School (2002-present).
 She is a licensed Clinical Psychologist in New Jersey and New York State, a licensed Professional Counselor in the State of New Jersey, a BCIA-certified biofeedback practitioner, and a hypnotherapist certified by the American Board of Hypnotherapy.

-Lisa Kusch earned a Master of Science (M.S.) degree in Applied Breathing Sciences from the Graduate School of Behavioral Health Sciences (2020) and a Bachelor of Education degree (B.Ed.) in Psychology-Special Education from the University of Saskatchewan (1995), where she was a recipient of the prestigious Bates Award (1996) for outstanding curriculum development work.
+Lisa Kusch earned a Master of Science (M.S.) degree in Applied Breathing Sciences from the Graduate School of Behavioral Health Sciences (2020) and a Bachelor of Education degree (B.Ed.) in Psychology-Special Education from the University of Saskatchewan (1995), where she was also a recipient of the prestigious Bates Award (1996) for outstanding curriculum development work.
+Her formal education includes training in somatic breath therapy, counselling, psychotherapy, perinatal & attachment psychology, trauma, nutrition, movement, art and dance therapy, and pregnancy.
+This included her studies with the Ancient Art Midwifery Institute (2005 - 2009) as a childbirth specialist and with Numa Somatics in Toronto (2017) as a somatic breath therapist.

-She studied at the Ancient Art Midwifery Institute (2005 -2009) where through extensive perinatal practicum work she established herself as a childbirth specialist and became the Director of Birth Rhythms Pregnancy and Parenting Health Center (2009 – 2015).
-She is licensed as a Mental Health Provider by the Saskatchewan Health Authority (1998 – present), certified as a Somatic Breath Therapist by the Power of Breath Institute (2017- present), and certified as a Breathing Behavior Analyst (2020- present) by the Graduate School of Behavioral Health Sciences.
-She also earned a Professional Certificate in Behavioral Biofeedback (2020) from the Graduate School.
-Lisa Kusch is the Canadian National Representative to the International Breathwork Association and is a member of the Canadian Thoracic Society and the Canadian Counselling and Psychotherapy Association.
+Lisa is licensed as a Mental Health Provider by the Saskatchewan Health Authority (1998 - present), certified as a Somatic Breath Therapist by the Power of Breath Institute (2017- present), and certified as a Breathing Behavior Analyst and as Behavioral Biofeedback Practitioner by the Graduate School of Behavioral Health Sciences (2020).
+She is the Canadian National Representative to the International Breathwork Association and is a member of the Canadian Thoracic Society and the Canadian Counselling and Psychotherapy Association.

-His areas of expertise include: behavioral medicine, behavioral physiology, applied psychophysiology, research design, behavioral pharmacology, placebo effects, biological learning and motivation, and physiological monitoring technology.
+Peter’s areas of expertise include behavioral medicine, behavioral physiology, applied psychophysiology, research design, behavioral pharmacology, placebo effects, biological learning and motivation, and technology for psychophysiology assessment and learning.
 Respiratory psychophysiology has been his exclusive focus since 2000.
+He and Sandra Reamer are widely recognized as having pioneered and established the emerging new field, breathing behavior analysis.
+Together they coauthored the book CapnoLearning: An Introductory Guide (2022), a subset of breathing behavior analysis.

-He currently serves as President of the Professional School of Behavioral Health Sciences which provides professional diploma and certificate programs that integrate physiological and behavioral sciences for new and innovative applications in healthcare, human service, and performance enhancement.
-He serves as CEO for Better Physiology, Ltd., the manufacturer of CapnoTrainer instrumentation used for identifying dysfunctional breathing habits and assisting people in disengaging and replacing them with new functional ones.
-And, he also serves as an editor for Breathing Science, a digital peer-reviewed journal.
+Peter currently serves as President of the Professional School of Behavioral Health Sciences which provides professional diploma and certificate programs that integrate physiological and behavioral sciences for new and innovative applications in healthcare, human service, and performance enhancement.
+He also serves as CEO for Better Physiology Ltd., the manufacturer of CapnoTrainer instrumentation used for identifying breathing habits and assisting people in editing dysfunctional ones and learning new ones that optimizing respiration.
+He is also a Board member and a podcast host for Breathing Science ON THE AIR, on a nonprofit 501(3)(c) corporation.

-Dr. Litchfield served as Assistant Professor of Psychology 1970-1974, was tenured in 1974, and served as Associate Professor of Psychology 1974-1981 at California Polytechnic State University in San Luis Obispo, CA. He founded (or cofounded) and served as President: Proseminar Institute in San Francisco, 1976-1981; the Applied Psychophysiology Institute in San Francisco CA and Bainbridge Island WA, 1981-1997; Behavioral Physiology Institutes (Ph.D. program is behavioral medicine) in Bainbridge Island WA, 1997-1999; Better Physiology, Ltd. (manufacturer of CapnoTrainer instrumentation), 2000-present; the Graduate School of Behavioral Health Sciences (2012 – 2020); and the Professional School of Behavioral Health Sciences (2020 -present).
+Peter served as Assistant Professor of Psychology 1970 - 1974, was tenured in 1974, and served as Associate Professor of Psychology 1974 - 1981 at California Polytechnic State University in San Luis Obispo, CA. He founded (or cofounded) and served as President of: Proseminar Institute in San Francisco, 1976 - 1981; the Applied Psychophysiology Institute in San Francisco CA and Bainbridge Island WA, 1981 - 1997; Behavioral Physiology Institutes (Ph.D. program is behavioral medicine) in Bainbridge Island WA, 1997 - 1999; Better Physiology, Ltd. (manufacturer of CapnoTrainer instrumentation), 2000 - present; the Graduate School of Behavioral Health Sciences (2012 - 2020); and the Professional School of Behavioral Health Sciences (2020 - present).

-He has lectured for more than 40 years in person and by webinar on behavioral physiology, respiratory psychophysiology, and self-regulation science throughout North America and in Asia, Australia, Europe, and Latin America to diverse audiences, ranging from medical schools to corporate groups.
+He has lectured for more than 50 years in person and by webinar on behavioral physiology, respiratory psychophysiology, and self-regulation science throughout North America and in Asia, Australia, Europe, and Latin America to diverse audiences, ranging from medical schools to corporate groups

 Dylan McKay is the founder and director of RenderSafe, a company pioneering Special Operations Forces (SOF) and Explosive Ordnance Disposal (EOD) training and capability development for the Defence and Security industry.
 RenderSafe enhances the operational effectiveness of military, law enforcement, and security agencies worldwide through its unique three-pillar approach: Training, Special Effects (SFX), and Human Performance Optimization (HPO).